-As of March 31, 2022, our total liquidity was \$1.7 billion, consisting of \$695.9 million of cash and cash equivalents and \$999.0 million available under the Revolving Credit Facility.
-To date, COVID-19 has not had a significant impact on our liquidity, cash flows or capital resources.
-However, COVID-19 has led to disruption and volatility in the global capital markets, which, depending on future developments, could impact our capital resources and liquidity in the future.
+As of March 31, 2023, our total liquidity was \$1.4 billion, consisting of \$404.9 million of cash and cash equivalents and \$998.7 million available under the Revolving Credit Facility.
 In the opinion of management, we will be able to meet our liquidity and cash needs through a combination of cash flows from operating activities, available cash balances, and available borrowing under the Revolving Credit Facility.
 If these resources need to be augmented, additional cash requirements would likely be financed through the issuance of debt or equity securities.